nullxor/sicp-racket/README.md

 ### SICP with Racket

-My attempt on doing some of the exercises of the book Structure and Interpretation of Computer Programs.
+Racket code for some of the exercises of the famous SICP book.
 This book is a truly gem and it's available for free (online and PDF).

 #### Installing Racket
 You'll need racket and the sicp package to get a Scheme subset, I'm using Ubuntu 16.04 LTS: